hexops/mach/glfw/README.md

 Ziggified GLFW bindings that [Mach engine](https://github.com/hexops/mach) uses, with 100% API coverage, zero-fuss installation, cross compilation, and more.

-The [main Mach repository](https://github.com/hexops/mach) includes [this one](https://github.com/hexops/mach-glfw) as a `git subtree`.
-This is a separate repo so that anyone can use this library in their own project / engine if they like!
+This repository is a separate copy of the same library in the [main Mach repository](https://github.com/hexops/mach), and is automatically kept in sync, so that anyone can use this library in their own project / engine if they like!

 ## Zero fuss installation, cross compilation, and more